Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 52.5 points in eight of 11 games this season.
+- Louisiana Tech has combined with its opponents to score more than 52.5 points in eight of 11 games this season.

-- The two teams combine to score 48 points per game, 4.5 less than the over/under in this contest.
+- Rice's games have gone over 52.5 points in eight of 11 chances this season.

-- The 70.5 points per game these two squads have surrendered to opponents this season are 18 more than the 52.5 over/under in this contest.
+- The combined points per game average of the two teams, 48, is 4.5 points fewer than Saturday's over/under.

-- The Bulldogs and their opponents have scored an average of 57.4 points per game in 2021, 4.9 more than Saturday's total.
+- The 70.5 points per game these two squads have allowed to opponents this season are 18 more than the 52.5 total in this contest.

 Louisiana Tech Stats and Trends